Is this your first Convocation? Click on the items below to learn more about the Convocation ceremony at Capilano University.

 Leave us a memento of your time here by pinning your dreams to our dream catcher located under a tent on the walkway to the Birch Building.

 A photographer will take one portrait photo before each graduate walks on stage.
 The photographer will then take a second photo of each graduate with their program representative.

 We ask that guests remain in their seats for the ceremony and let the professionals capture these important moments.

-Following the ceremony you are invited to a reception under the marquee directly outside of the Centre for Sport and Wellness.
+Following the ceremony, you are invited to a reception in the Birch Cafeteria, across from the Centre for Sport and Wellness.

-Light refreshments will be served, with music provided by The Phonix.
+Light refreshments will be served, with music provided by Pearl Jig.